Linda Kaplan Thaler: Television

 Kaplan Thaler has appeared on The Apprentice, Good Morning America, TODAY, CNN and Fox News.
 She hosted the Oxygen television series, “Making It Big” and was a judge on the Mark Burnett reality series, “Jingles."

 Achievements

 In 2015, Kaplan Thaler was inducted into the American Advertising Hall of Fame.
 She is also the recipient of the 2016 Clio Lifetime Achievement Award.

-Other awards include the New York Women in Communications Matrix Award, the Advertising Woman of the Year Award from Advertising Women of New York, the UJA's Mac Dane Humanitarian Award, the Women's Leadership Exchange's Compass Award and the Girl Scout's Woman of Distinction Award.
-Of her 13 Clio Awards, two were for Best Original Music and Lyrics.
 She was also the first woman in advertising to receive the New York Women in Film and Television's Muse Award.
 In 2010/2011, Kaplan Thaler served as the New York Women in Communications' President.
-She currently sits on the Advisory Council for The Colin Powell Center at CCNY and is a member of the advisory board for the Branding and Integrated Communications master's degree program at CCNY.
+As of 2012, she sits on the Advisory Council for The Colin Powell Center at CCNY.